mahynski/pychemauth/README.md

 > "Outlier detection and novelty detection are both used for anomaly detection, where one is interested in detecting abnormal or unusual observations.
 Outlier detection is then also known as unsupervised anomaly detection and novelty detection as semi-supervised anomaly detection.
 In the context of outlier detection, the outliers/anomalies cannot form a dense cluster as available estimators assume that the outliers/anomalies are located in low density regions.
 On the contrary, in the context of novelty detection, novelties/anomalies can form a dense cluster as long as they are in a low density region of the training data, considered as normal in this context." - [scikit-learn's documentation](https://scikit-learn.org/stable/modules/outlier_detection.html)

 Essentially, outlier detection methods characterize inliers as those points in high density regions, whereas novelty detection routines try to characterize a boundary around the region where a known class is found (even if it disperse).
 Both can be useful when attempting to detect chemometric anomalies.
+This is a nice resource for a summary of [anomaly detection resources](https://github.com/yzhao062/anomaly-detection-resources).

 ## License Information
 * See LICENSE for more information.